tc39/test262/CONTRIBUTING.md

 #### locale
 `locale: [list]`

 Some tests require the use of one or more specific human languages as exposed by [ECMA402](https://tc39.es/ecma402/) as a means to verify semantics which cannot be observed in the abstract.
-Sch tests must declare their requirements by using this key to define an array of one or more valid language tags or subtags.
+Such tests must declare their requirements by using this key to define an array of one or more valid language tags or subtags.

 #### es5id
 `es5id: [es5-test-id]`